profilepress/profilepress-readmes/readme.txt

 = 1.3.3 =
 * Added: textarea custom field for registration and edit profile
-* Added: support for any frm field attribute be it tabindex, size, maxlength etc
+* Added: support for any form field attribute be it tabindex, size, maxlength etc

 = 1.3.2 =
 * Fixed: bug in PP SQL that prevented custom field from being deleted.